john-s-butler-dit/Intro-to-Algorithms/README.md

 Knuth, D. – The Art of Computer Programming, 1994

 ### Popular Science: (author, title, publisher, date)

 Fry, H. - Hello World: How to be Human in the Age of the Machine, Doubleday, 2018

+Hart, S. - Once Upon a Prime, Flatiron Books, 2023

+Johnson, K. - Reaching for the Moon: The Autobiography of NASA Mathematician Katherine Johnson, Simon & Schuster, 2019

+Kleiman, K. - Proving Ground The Untold Story of the Six Women Who Programmed the World's First Modern Computer, Grand Central Publishing, 2022

+Lindsay, G. - Models of the Mind: How Physics, Engineering, and Mathematics Have Shaped Our Understanding of the Brain, MIT Press, 2021

 Mitchell M, - Artificial Intelligence: A Guide for Thinking Humans, Pelican Books, 2019

-Hart, S. - Once Upon a Prime, Flatiron Books 2023

-Lindsay, G. Models of the Mind: How Physics, Engineering, and Mathematics Have Shaped Our Understanding of the Brain, MIT Press, 2021

-Playlist:
+### Playlist:

 Butler, J. S. Algorithms Playlist https://open.spotify.com/playlist/1Xpt5HUafj1vp6zIWwwM7V?si=f2c1e61c190044a9